Create and Install a Relocating Analysis Data Server on Microsoft Windows (CodeSonar 7.2 and earlier)

 These instructions are designed for use with CodeSonar 7.2 and earlier.

-If you are using CodeSonar 7.3 or later, we recommend that you use a standard analysis data server in combination with codesonar analyze -remote-archive
+If you are using CodeSonar 7.3 or later, we recommend that you use a standard analysis data server in combination with codesonar analyze -remote-archive instead.

 If you are using CodeSonar SaaS, or if your hub already has suitable associated remote analysis launch daemons, you do not need to set up a separate analysis data server.